life-itself/artearthtech.com/content/blog/2017-06-28-the-middle-way.md

 <img src="/images/Two_Streets.jpg">

-## The Middle Way: What We're About
+## 'The Middle Way: What We're About'

 We provide a middle way.
 The gathering reflects this.